Written by Colette Nichol, Story Strategist and Solo Filmmaker

 (Side note: there’s a different rubric for client projects that pay the bills.
 Those are projects that come to you, while this is only for projects that you initiate.)

-Questions for Deciding What Film to Make or What Story to Tell
+Questions for Deciding What Story to Write or to Tell

 Ask yourself these story questions: